 As we drove through Mexico City’s traffic-clogged streets, I reconsidered our initial plan – ride uber to the metro station then take the metro buses to Teotihuacan Pyramids.
 Neither of us felt like stepping out of the car to face what we assumed would be an A.C- free bus packed with people.
 So we changed the destination and accepted the extra 400 peso cost.

-Tip- If you have the cash to spare, you can take an Uber but the bus is easy to use, cheap – 52 pesos per person one way- and has A.C so the joke was on us- I know this because we had to take the bus back to the city.
+Tip- If you have the cash to spare, you can take an Uber but the bus is easy to use, affordable – 52 pesos per person one way- and has A.C so the joke was on us- I know this because we had to take the bus back to the city.

 Green cactus plants (Nopales) popular in Mexico City’s landscape and cuisine lined the sandy driveway that led to the pyramids.
 We paid the 70 peso entrance fee to an elderly man who spoke both Spanish and English, and almost immediately found ourselves negotiating tour services with guides.
 One of the guides, who was clearly tourist-savvy offered to show us around for 700 pesos (~ 40 USD).
 For a 2hr tour, this wasn’t an unreasonable price but in our opinion, we didn’t need the guide + $40 could buy us both lunch and dinner.
 So we politely declined, grabbed a map, which in retrospect wasn’t necessary since the route is obvious, and set out on our own.
 Teotihuacan was not just the location of pyramids but a bustling city.
 People lived, worshipped, traded and educated themselves in this city.
 It is considered one of the biggest influences of Mesoamerican culture & is the most visited historical site in Mexico.